Hi! Programmers! How are you? I hope you all are good and doing well in your life.

 Everybody we communicate via the help of languages, without this language it’s very hard to convey our messages with each other.
 Exactly in the same way different automation devices are communicating with each other via standard communication protocols.

-Today, in this article, we are going to study about different PLC communication protocols.
+Today, in this article, we are going to study different PLC communication protocols.
 So further not waste more time and let’s start the topic.

 What is PLC Communication Protocol?